-- 7. A person or entity which proposes to act as a joint negotiation representative shall satisfy the following requirements: - a.
-Before entering into negotiations with a carrier on behalf of two or more independent physicians or dentists, the joint negotiation representative shall submit to the Attorney General, for his approval pursuant to section 8 of this act, on a form and in a manner prescribed by the Attorney General, a petition which identifies: - (1) the representative's name and business address; - 44 (2) the names and business addresses of each physician or dentist 45 who will be represented by the identified representative; - (3) the ratio of the physicians or dentists requesting joint

-1 representation to the total number of physicians or dentists who are 2 practicing within the geographic service area of the carrier;

-- (4) the carrier with which the representative proposes to enter into negotiations on behalf of the identified physicians or dentists; - (5) the intended subject matter of the proposed negotiations with the identified carrier: - (6) the representative's plan of operation and procedures to ensure compliance with the provisions of this act; - 9 (7) the anticipated effect of the proposed joint negotiations on the 10 quality and availability of health or dental care among covered 11 persons; - (8) the anticipated benefits of a contract between the identified physicians or dentists and carrier; - (9) such other data, information and documents as the petitioners desire to submit in support of their petition; and - 16 (10) such other data, information and documents as the Attorney 17 General deems necessary.
+- 7. A person or entity proposing to act as a joint negotiation representative shall satisfy the following requirements: - a.
+Before entering into negotiations with a carrier on behalf of two or more independent physicians, the joint negotiation representative shall submit to the Attorney General, for his approval pursuant to section 8 of this act, on a form and in a manner prescribed by the Attorney General, a petition which identifies: - (1) the representative's name and business address; - (2) the name and business address of each physician who will be represented by the identified representative; - (3) the ratio of the physicians requesting joint representation to the total number of physicians who are practicing within the geographic service area of the carrier; - (4) the carrier with which the representative proposes to enter into negotiations on behalf of the identified physicians; - (5) the intended subject matter of the proposed negotiations with the identified carrier; - (6) the representative's plan of operation and procedures to ensure compliance with the provisions of this act; - (7) the anticipated effect of the proposed joint negotiations on the quality and availability of health care among covered persons; - (8) the anticipated benefits of a contract between the identified physicians and carrier; - (9) such other data, information and documentation as the petitioner desires to submit in support of the petition; and - (10) such other data, information and documents as the Attorney General deems necessary.